1980–81 AEK Athens F.C. season: Overview

-AEK entered the decade, essentially closing one of their most successful historical periods, since this season was the last year of Loukas Barlos at the management of the club.
+AEK entered the decade, essentially closing one of their most successful historical periods, since this season was the last year of Loukas Barlos in the administration of the club.
 That was the second championship since the establishment of the professional football in Greece.
 AEK did not compete in any UEFA competitions this year and thus they played in the Balkans Cup instead.

 With their former player that won the 1962–63 championship, Miltos Papapostolou on the bench, AEK started the league ideally achieving 6 wins in a row.
 Among others, they beat PAOK at Toumba Stadium and Olympiacos at Nea Filadelfeia Stadium and thus they were deemed by many as favorite for the title from early on.
 During that season AEK set the all time ticket record at home, after the 36,766 tickets that were sold in the league game against Panathinaikos.
 However, the continuation was not proportionate.

-The second round of the championship was not good for the team, culminating in the derby with Olympiacos at Karaiskakis Stadium.
+The second round of the Championship was not good for the team, culminating in the derby with Olympiacos at Karaiskakis Stadium.
 AEK went down in the match having 2 points less than the first Olympiacos and were looking for the victory that would bring them on the top of the table.
 Nevertheless, they play a terrible game and a disastrous second half, where they conceded 5 goals in 27 minutes and experienced one of the worst defeats in their history by 6–0.
 However, the defeat and the match was overshadowed by the tragic events at gate 7 of the stadium, where the fans, trying to leave the field, were trapped and many were trampled, resulting in the death of 21 people and the injury of more than 50 people.
 Despite AEK having by far the best attack of the league with 63 goals, they were betrayed by their mediocre defensive performance and at the end of the season AEK finished at the second place five points behind Olympiacos, but were not qualified for any European competition, carrying a ban from the previous season.

 In the first round of the Cup, AEK eliminated Egaleo winning them by 6–2 at home.
 Afterwards, they faced the title-holder, Kastoria at home for the second round and they qualified for the round of 16, beating them by 2–0.
 There, they faced Panathinaikos and despite losing by 3–2 at the first leg, they managed to win the by 1–0 at home and got the qualification on away goals.
 In the quarter-finals they were drawn against Aris.
 The first leg ended in a 2–2 draw at home, but with the 0–1 win away from home in the rematch they passed through the club of Thssaloniki only to be drawn against the other club of the city, PAOK for the semi-finals.
 AEK were eliminated with defeats at both legs without managing to score a single goal.